Why do large models generate hallucinations?

-During model training, if a model doesn't know the answer and chooses to say "I don't know," it receives a score of 0.
-If it makes a random guess, even with a very small chance of being correct, it performs better than saying "I don't know."
+When they train models, if a model doesn't know the answer and chooses to say "I don't know," it gets 0 points.
+If it takes a random guess, even with a very small chance of being correct, it performs better than saying "I don't know."
 This reward system encourages large models to learn test-taking strategies akin to those in exam-oriented education.

-Consequently, models are trained over time to adopt a behavioral pattern: regardless of whether they understand, they must provide a seemingly plausible answer.
+Consequently, models are trained over the long term into a behavioral pattern: regardless of whether they understand, they must provide a seemingly plausible answer.

-Coincidentally, Manus, in sharing their experience building Agents on July 19th this year, also mentioned that in long-context interactions, directly deleting a model's incorrect answers or redundant information can disrupt the KV-cache, leading to increased latency and costs.
+Coincidentally, when Manus shared their experience building Agents on July 19th this year, they also mentioned that in long-context interactions, directly deleting a model's incorrect answers or redundant information would damage the KV-cache, leading to increased latency and costs.
 More importantly, deleting errors is equivalent to erasing the model's "history," depriving it of opportunities for self-correction.

 In addressing the hallucination problem, Agent startups have provided solutions earlier than AI vendors.
 Manus's approach is a typical case: they choose to incorporate errors into the context rather than simply discarding them.